Maxa/Maxa/README.md

 - Z shell

 I would like to learn more about:
 - Python.
-I have done basic programming including machine learning, but there is still a lot to learn
+I have done basic programming including machine learning at school, but there is still so much to learn
 - C#; perhaps some day

 <!---